Tommertom/fetch_mcp/README.md

     - `max_length` (integer, optional): Maximum number of characters to return (default: 5000)
     - `start_index` (integer, optional): Start content from this character index (default: 0)
     - `raw` (boolean, optional): Get raw content without markdown conversion (default: false)

+When the output type is 'md' and the fetched resource is a PDF, it will be automatically converted to plain text.

 ### Prompts